forestryio/forestry.io/hugo/content/job-openings/open-source-software-engineer-tina.md

 ### Job Requirements

 * To be strong with JavaScript and/or TypeScript.
-* Previous experience contributing to open source.
 * The desire and ability to build an inclusive, helpful and friendly environment for contributors.

 ### An Ideal Candidate Will Have

 * Previous experience building CMSs or rich text editors.
-* Previous experience leading an open source project.
+* Previous experience maintaining or contributing to an open source project.

 ## About Forestry.io